sverx/devkitSMS/README.md

 devkitSMS
 =======

-a collection of tools and code (with a *very* presumptuous name) for SEGA Master System / SEGA Game Gear / SEGA SG-1000 homebrew development using 'C' language (and the SDCC compiler).
+a collection of tools and code (with a *very* presumptuous name) for SEGA Master System / SEGA Game Gear / SEGA SG-1000 / SEGA SC-3000 homebrew development using 'C' language (and the SDCC compiler).

 ### How to code your own programs using devkitSMS: